I Love You Da: Reception

 Malathi Rangarajan of The Hindu stated that the film "falls flat due to identifiable reasons — the director has not done his homework properly, the dialogue makes you squirm at times, none of the actors seems involved in the role taken up and to top it all the lead pair fails to make even a slight impression".
 Sify wrote "I Love You Da is like going to a barber for a trim, and ending up with a bald pate.
 The director attempts to articulate the craze for the game of cricket in India by focussing on a cricket star, but ends up by bowling a beamer to the audience!".
 Malini Mannath of Chennai Online wrote "One doesn't expect a first-time director to give a brilliant piece of work in his maiden film.
 But the least one can expect, is that he do the basic home-work on the theme he has chosen, sees that there is consistency in the characterisation, that the dialogue and incidents don't contradict the preceding ones.
 But the debutant director with an apprenticeship with director Manoj Kumar (this film's producer), hasn't bothered to make the slightest attempt in that direction.
 The script is shoddy with contradictions, inconsistencies, and slip-ups; the narration is slip shod, the whole scenario an insult to the viewer's intelligence".
 Cinesouth wrote "Tamil cine industry people have made up their minds that their audience is mentally still in Ice Age.
 If you don't agree with us, watch 'I Love You, Daa'.
 That's the proof.
 The first time director Rajadurai hasn't bothered about the tastes and likings of the audience and had made the scenes so ridiculously simple.
 For a maiden attempt, this is over recklessness on his part".
+Yahoo wrote "The much publicised erstwhile romantic pair Raju sundaram and Simran the offscreen lovers turned on screen lovers with this film.
+Like the real life romance fizzled out, this film too has no fizz".